orally-network/evm-logs-canister/README.md

    make deploy
    ```

+### After these steps you can use evm-logs-canister functionality by calling implemented candid method.

+## Canister methods

+### Subscription

-After these steps you can locally subscribe on the evm_logs_canister from another test_canister(already built and deployed by the build scipt):
+You can subscribe on the evm_logs_canister from another canister by specifying your filter(test_canister already built and deployed by the build scipt for demonstration):

 ```
 dfx canister call test_canister call_icrc72_register_subscription '(
     principal "bkyz2-fmaaa-aaaaa-qaaaq-cai",